Skip to main content

 • Client Type: Confidential.

-• Client ID must match the technical user’s username from Step 1.
+• Client ID must match the technical user’s username from the first step.

 • Grant Type: Client Credentials (uncheck all others).

-• Assign scopes for every service activated in Step 2.
+• Assign scopes for every service activated in the previous step.

 • After creating the client, edit it and check Scope parameter may be omitted.